DevonCasey/nmf_practice/pair.md

 1. We will be starting with our bag of words matrix.
 You may use the [CountVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) from scikit-learn (or Tfidf).
 You have computed bag of words enough times to know it forwards and backwards.
 Use the same 1405 articles we have been using all along now.

-2. Use the scikit-learn NMF algorithm to compute the [Non-Negative Matrix factorization](http://scikit-learn.org/stable/auto_examples/applications/topics_extraction_with_nmf.html) of our documents.
+1. Use the scikit-learn NMF algorithm to compute the [Non-Negative Matrix factorization](http://scikit-learn.org/stable/auto_examples/applications/topics_extraction_with_nmf.html) of our documents.
 Explore what "topics" are returned.

-3. The output may be hard to understand, but I recommend looking at the top features for each article and also the top words for each feature.
+1. The output may be hard to understand, but I recommend looking at the top features for each article and also the top words for each feature.

-5. Can you add a title to each latent topic representing the words it contains?
+1. Can you add a title to each latent topic representing the words it contains?
 Do these make sense given the articles with each topic?

-6. Now that you have hopefully labeled the latent features with what topics they represent, explore a few articles strongest latent features?
+1. Now that you have hopefully labeled the latent features with what topics they represent, explore a few articles strongest latent features?
 Do these make sense given the article?

-7. Compare these results to what your results from kmeans / Hierarchical clustering (Week 5 Day 4).
+1. Compare these results to what your results from kmeans / Hierarchical clustering (Week 5 Day 4).

-8. How do the NYT sections compare to the topics from the unsupervised learning?
+1. How do the NYT sections compare to the topics from the unsupervised learning?
 What are the differences?
 And why do you think these exist?

+Optional plots:

-4. Make a bar plot of the (top) words for each topic.
+1. Make a bar plot of the (top) words for each topic.
 The x-axis should represent the word, and the y-axis should represent the value of each word in the topic.
 This is similar to looking at the centroids from our kmeans clusters.

-6. To really understand the concept of topic space, try choosing 3 topics.
+1. To really understand the concept of topic space, try choosing 3 topics.
 For a small subset of the documents plot it in "topic space" by creating a 3d scatterplot.
 X, Y, Z will represent a row of the W weights matrix.

 #### Extra:  Word Cloud